jimthematrix/blockchain-features/README.md

 * Apache Kafka
 * WebSphere MQ

+##### Build
+Branch *[async-tx-submission](https://github.com/jimthematrix/fabric/tree/async-tx-submission)* has both the interface declaration and the extensions.
+Follow these steps to build the code.

+*to be continued*

 ## Appendix
 ### <a name="mq-redist"></a>Install Build and Runtime WebSphere MQ Pre-requisites
 This support requires WebSphere MQ client libraries for C to build and execute.